 Microalbuminuria has been shown to be an independent predictor for coronary heart disease, cardiovascular disease and all-cause mortality in the general population.

 In patients with significant proteinuria, important objectives of therapy to delay the progression of CKD are to optimise blood pressure control and reduce proteinuria.
 All patients should be offered angiotensin-converting enzyme (ACE) inhibitors or angiotensin-II receptor receptor antagonists.
-See the separate Chronic Kidney Disease article.
+See separate Chronic Kidney Disease article.

 Further reading & references